 AHRQ’s usability research focuses on how to design and implement electronic health records (EHRs) so that they are more intuitive to use and more readily support clinical workflow.
 Two areas of research, supported by the AHRQ projects below, are how to effectively reduce documentation burden for physicians and how to make data within EHRs more usable for clinical decisionmaking.

 - Many physicians are overly burdened by writing notes in EHRs.
-To address this problem, Dr. Thomas Payne, Professor of Medicine at the University of Washington and Board Chair of the American Medical Informatics Association, implemented and tested a new voice-generated enhanced electronic note system (VGEENS), which integrates voice recognition and transcription with natural language processing and links to the EHR to improve note creation efficiency and note accuracy.
+To address this problem, Dr. Thomas Payne, Professor of Medicine at the University of Washington and past Board Chair of the American Medical Informatics Association, implemented and tested a new voice-generated enhanced electronic note system (VGEENS), which integrates voice recognition and transcription with natural language processing and links to the EHR to improve note creation efficiency and note accuracy.

 - Reviewing clinical notes, a necessary part of making diagnostic and therapeutic decisions, is hindered by many factors including the sheer volume of electronic clinical data in the EHR, Discovery and Visualization of New Information from Clinical Reports in the Electronic Health Record Project Profilesuboptimal text user interface design, and limited time to interact with patients.
 Dr. Genevieve Melton-Meaux at the University of Minnesota is refining computational methods to identify new information in clinical notes and then assessing a new tool to help clinicians better visualize that new information, thereby improving clinicians’ efficiency, decision-making, and satisfaction with documentation mechanisms in the EHR.